timghill/GladsGP/experiments/synthetic/analysis/README.md

 submit.run 6
 ```

-Then we need to evaluate the MCMC sampling to ensure that the chains have converged (~2 h):
+Then evaluate the MCMC sampling to ensure that the chains have converged (~2 h):

 ```bash
 sbatch mcmc_diagnostics.sh
 ```

-Once those jobs are completed, we can make test predictions and store RMSE, MAPE, etc (~12 h):
+Once those jobs are completed, compute test predictions and store RMSE, MAPE, etc (~12 h):

 ```bash
 cd test